The Artist

 "I spent so much time with a paddle in my hand I suppose it was inevitable I would make it my canvas one day.”

 Norquay Co.
-(Nor-ku-way Ko) was founded by artist and female-founder Natasha Wittke as a creative outlet for artistic expression.
+(Nor-ku-way Ko) was created by artist and female-founder Natasha Wittke.

 The paddle became Natasha’s canvas—an expression of resilience, perseverance, and untapped possibility.
-This creative journey was sparked by a transformative 600km canoe expedition along the remote Missinaibi River, a voyage that marked the moment she moved beyond the physical limitations once imposed by a congenital heart condition known as Wolff-Parkinson-White syndrome.
+This creative journey was sparked by a transformative 600km canoe expedition along the remote Missinaibi River, a voyage that marked the moment she moved beyond the physical limitations once imposed by a congenital heart condition.

 What once held her back became the very force that propelled her forward.
 As a powerful symbol of that transformation, each paddle she designs features a distinct centre line—an intentional, deeply personal element that echoes the scar she now wears with pride.